 Top Rated U.S. Car Insurance Companies for 2024

-North Carolina Farm Bureau earned the highest grade from more than 1,000 automotive collision repair professionals that graded 87 U.S. auto insurance companies based on how well those companies ensure quality repairs and customer service for motorists.
-Chubb and Erie Insurance rounded out the top three, just as they have the past three years.
+North Carolina Farm Bureau earned the highest grade from more than 1,100 automotive collision repair professionals that graded 88 U.S. auto insurance companies based on how well those companies ensure quality repairs and customer service for motorists.
+Alfa Mutual, Chubb and Erie Insurance rounded out the top four, just as they did last year.